recursively/recursively.github.io/source/_posts/Tricks-for-Wechat-Tiaoyitiao-Mini-Program.md

 ## Combine the Codes

 The last step is combining the picture distinguishing code and the serial controlling code.
-I've run the code with python3.6 and the whole process went well.
+I've run the code with python3.6 and the whole process performed well.